FHSU Athletic Training Program

 evaluated by the Fort Hays State University registrar and the

-Athletic Training Education Program (ATEP) Selection Committee.
+Athletic Training Program (ATP) Selection Committee.

 A limited number of spaces are available, and therefore, selection